 Some examples of other documentation a lender might request include:

-- Down payment gift letters: In some cases, borrowers can use gift funds for the down payment or cash reserves.
+• Down payment gift letters: In some cases, borrowers can use gift funds for the down payment or cash reserves.
 The person giving you the money will likely need to provide bank statements to show where the money originated.
 Then, they’ll need to sign a letter saying the money isn’t a loan.
-Depending on the lender, this might not be required for a pre-approval — but it will be part of the paperwork needed for a mortgage.
+Depending on the lender, this might not be required for pre-approval — but it will be part of the paperwork needed for a mortgage.